fkyprianou/deved-platform/content/blog/en/vonage-is-looking-ahead-to-4yfn.md

 ## Vonage Startup Programme

-Vonage for Startups, Vonage’s first program aimed at supporting startup companies, designed to help startups build products faster by connecting them to Vonage’s resources, people and Communications APIs.
+Vonage for Startups is Vonage’s first program aimed at supporting startup companies, designed to help startups build products faster by connecting them to Vonage’s resources, people and Communications APIs.

 Anybody can join our community and benefit from our educational material, startup content, event participation and more.
 Whether you are a founder, a corporate, a developer or just an individual curious about startups, please register to join the community.